Hariprasath-AI/Problem-Solving---3/README.md

 So, just seperate the upper and lower part of the diagonal in the above sheet. <br/>
 NOTE :pencil2: : The 'white' colored 1's belongs to the upper part and 'green' colored 1's belongs to the lower part. <br/>
 After seperation, just look at the sheet what values we want.
 Simple, we need diagonal part and lower part.
 Am I right!!! <br/>
-NOTE :pencil2: : The sum of upper 1's and lower 1's will always same. <br/>
+NOTE :pencil2: : The sum of upper 1's and lower 1's will always same.
+Don't ask me why?..
+That's math :laughing: <br/>